 Oh, the places we’ll go.
-With traveling the globe within our reach, we’ve rounded up the hotspots on our radar for 2021 that are Worth Traveling For – think spectacular scenery, buzzy cities, and thriving culinary scenes.
+With a return to traveling the globe inching closer every day – Europe is opening its doors to vaccinated US travelers yay – these are the hotspots on our radar for 2021 that are Worth Traveling For – think spectacular scenery, buzzy cities, and thriving culinary scenes.
 Passports at the ready…

 It’s hard to beat the vibrant energy and culture of Mexico.
 And don’t even get us started on the country’s breathtaking beaches like Cabo San Lucas and the crystal clear waters and must see to believe cenotes of Tulum.
 Beyond Mexico’s beautiful seaside resorts inland Mexico is rife with a deep sense of history, marvelous architecture, a burgeoning cuisine scene that is considered among the best in North America.
 Don’t miss Mexico City, a bustling, high energy city filled with thriving nightlife and cultural hotspots like Casa Azul, the childhood home of Frida Kahlo turned art museum.
 Merida, located in the Yucatan is another to add to the itinerary, thanks to its authentic local vibe, cobblestone streets, and colonial architecture.
 The colorful city is also the perfect gateway to explore the region’s cenotes and the ancient ruins of Uxmal.
 Discover Mexico’s best-kept secret in Valle De Guadalupe, where wine lovers will be greeted by rolling hills of vines under the Mexican sun.
 Foodies should also plan a trip to Oaxaca to indulge in its signature moles, Oaxacan cheese, and tlayudas (delicious meat-filled tortillas) and to discover the nearby petrified waterfall Hierve el Agua.

 Where to stay in Mexico: In Tulum, the hip hacienda-style Casa Pueblo Boca Paila has stunning ocean views, a large pool with handcrafted Aztec tiles, and the coolest rooftop bar.
-We also love the jungle meets the ocean vibe at Hotel Encanto Acapulco and the luxury seaside escape that is The Viceroy in Los Cabos.
+We also love the jungle meets the ocean vibe at Hotel Encanto Acapulco and the luxury, all-inclusive seaside escape that is Blue Diamond Luxury Boutique Hotel along the Riviera Maya.

 Texas is as enormous as it is diverse.
 An eclectic mix of old-world cowboy culture and new world buzz, the second-largest state in the US is loved for its climate, cuisine, and culture.
 Get your cowboy hat on and learn to swing a lasso at Fort Worth, where you can visit the stockyards and enjoy an authentic rodeo experience.
 For city lovers, the shopping, food, culture, parks, and gardens in Dallas and Houston will not disappoint.
 Then there’s Austin, the trendy nontraditional Texas town known for its thriving art scene, locally-owned boutiques, art galleries, and more food trucks and music venues than you can swing a lasso at.
 If you visit during the summer head to the underground spring-fed natural pool Barton Springs for a much-needed reprieve from the Texas heat.
 And it goes without saying no Texas adventure is complete without experiencing an authentic Texas BBQ for the beef brisket and smoked sausage alone.